PalMuc/Annotate-GFF/Readme.md

                      --help, -h:   Show a help message

 Of those parameters, --annotation-xml is optional.
-If this parameter is not parsed, no functional annotation will be added to the new GFF records.
+If this parameter is not passed no functional annotation will be added to the new GFF records.

 ## Walkthrough
 Let's assume you want to map EST reads of *Ephydatia muelleri* onto